Jaguar Land Rover seals deal for $1.5 billion Slovak car plant

 JLR's new plant will operate alongside its British plants at Castle Bromwich and Solihull in the English midlands, and Halewood in the northwest, turning out models such as the Jaguar XE sports saloon and the Range Rover Evoque.

-Volkswagen, Kia and Peugeot Citroen already build hundreds of thousands of models in Slovakia, which said its membership of the euro zone helped encourage JLR pick it over neighbouring countries.
+Volkswagen (VOWG_p.DE), Kia (000270.KS) and Peugeot Citroen (PEUP.PA) already build hundreds of thousands of models in Slovakia, which said its membership of the euro zone helped encourage JLR pick it over neighboring countries.

 The Slovak government said it approved 130 million euros in state aid for the project, which helps Prime Minster Robert Fico project an image of strong economic management ahead of elections in March.